jhumelsine/jhumelsine.github.io/_posts/2024-03-08-specification-design-pattern.md

 The lyrics define the specification: `(build==slender AND complexion==pale AND education==scholar AND wealth==rich) OR (looks==handsome)`.
 They want the Matchmaker to look through her list for a groom for those who match this specification.
 While not in the lyrics, should a new potential groom match the specification, then they would like to be notified as well.

 ## Collectors
-The TV show American Pickers featured antique collectors Mike and Frank driving around rural American looking for trash that they could convert into treasures.
+The TV show __American Pickers__ featured antique collectors Mike and Frank driving around rural American looking for trash that they could convert into treasures and sell at their antique store in the midwest.

 <img src="https://cdn18.picryl.com/photo/2019/11/06/lonnie-flanagans-junk-barn-a-collection-of-mechanical-sculpture-art-in-beaumont-eb1af4-1024.jpg" alt="Junk Barn" title="Image Source: https://loc.getarchive.net/media/lonnie-flanagans-junk-barn-a-collection-of-mechanical-sculpture-art-in-beaumont-1" width = "50%" align="right" style="padding-right: 20px;">

-The show focused upon the interesting characters they encountered, the items these people had collected and Mike and Frank negotiating a price.
+The show focused upon the interesting characters they encountered on the road, the items these characters had collected, and Mike and Frank negotiating a price.

 These collections often look like a hoarder’s stash stored in a leaning barn about to topple over.
 Several times the guys would launch themselves onto unstable filth looking for that diamond in the rough.
 I’m sure they had to keep their tetanus shots up to date.

 The treasures they’d find tended to be antique toys, car parts, motorcycle parts, old gas station signs, etc. The collectors often had detailed knowledge of anything pulled from the piles.
-They could often remember when and where they got something and how much they paid for it.
+They could often remember when and where they acquired something and how much they paid for it.

 Quite frankly most of the items Mike and Frank gushed over just looked like junk to me.
-But they knew the specifications of their customers wanted and what they’d be willing to pay for them.
+But they knew the specifications for what their customers wanted and what they’d be willing to pay for them.

 ## Google Searches and Alerts, especially Jobs
 Most online search engines are a form of Specification.
 Your search query is a specification, and the search engine will find and return pages that best match that specification.
 Google will allow you to create an alert for that specification query so that it will send you an email when it finds additional pages that match that specification.